Language and Computation Courses

 Logic and Computation Courses

-- Introduction to Proof Theory, Anupam Das (The Université de Lyon, France) and Thomas Powell (Technical University of Darmstadt, Germany)
+- Introduction to Proof Theory, Anupam Das (University of Copenhagen, Denmark) and Thomas Powell (Technical University of Darmstadt, Germany)

 Proof theory is one of the `four pillars’ of mathematical logic, and is of fundamental interest to mathematicians, computer scientists, philosophers and linguists alike.
 It serves as the foundation for many other endeavours in logic and has also been useful in realising the interplay between logic and other areas of mathematics, not least via the theory of computation.